kmsheng/Front-end-Developer-Interview-Questions/src/answers/Answers-To-General-Questions/11-If-you-have-5-different-stylesheets-how-would-you-best-integrate-them-into-the-site.md

  - `components` - if using a frontend framework, this might goes to separated component folder

  And use webpack to pack them into one file and put it to `<head></head>`.
- CSS files are only served as they're needed, others may be served by `prefetch` technique.
+ CSS files are only served as they're needed, other files that will likely to be used may be served by `prefetch` technique.